 In this guide we’ll look at 5 types of coverage a basic Builder’s Risk Insurance policy may not provide.

 Your Builder’s Risk insurance will cover wind, fire, hail and lightning damage.
-However, earthquakes and floods wreck properties and equipment, aren’t covered.
-Companies in more at risk areas of severe natural environments could gain reassurance from more carefully-chosen policies.
+However, earthquakes and floods wreck properties and equipment.
+The policy doesn’t cover these.
+Moreover, companies in more at risk areas of severe natural environments could gain reassurance from more carefully-chosen policies.

 For instance ,California and Alaska are earthquake hotbeds.
-Although many contracting companies operate there (especially California) they aren’t covered.
-In these circumstances, a basic policy extension could rescue your business from some devastating losses.
+Although many contracting companies operate there (especially California) they won’t receive cover.
+As such, in these circumstances, a basic policy extension could rescue your business from some devastating losses.

-Fire damage is covered by most Builder’s Risk policies.
+Most Builder’s Risk policies cover fire damage.
 But what if the fire spreads to your materials?
 Resulting fumes and spillages might contaminate soil or groundwater.
-If this happens, pollutant removal services will be expensive.
+Moreover, if this happens, pollutant removal services will be expensive.

 Pollutant cleanup costs can be covered by your Builder’s Risk policy extensions.
 This could be a lifesaver for your business if you handle potentially toxic materials.